Ria424/developers-animatesdk-docs/Edge_object/Edge1.md

 #### Usage

-edge.getControl(i)
+Edge.getControl(i)

 #### Parameters

-**i** `integer`; An integer that specifies which control point of the edge to return.
+**i** `integer`; Specifies which control point of the edge to return.
 Specify 0 for the first control point, 1 for the middle control point, or 2 for the end control point.
 If the [Edge.isLine](../Edge_object/Edge4.md) property is true, the middle control point is set to the midpoint of the segment joining the beginning and ending control points.

 #### Returns